-hosted by the Finance Director in Inverness, opportunities.
-To provide additional for sell-side analysts and large institutional shareholders to delve deeper into SSE's Transmission and Renewables businesses.
+In September 2022, an in-person event was hosted by the Finance Director in Inverness, for sell-side analysts and large institutional shareholders to delve deeper into SSE's Transmission and Renewables businesses.
 Each area was discussed on separate days and sessions facilitated by presentations from the senior managers leading on strategic execution within the respective Business Units.

-These materials, and supporting discussions which were made available on sse.com is shortly after the event, demonstrated the value of each business's

-In September 2022, an in-person event was assets and the available investment context, site visits to Blackhillock HVDC converter station, Glendoe hydroelectric scheme and Stronelairg wind farm formed part of the agenda.
+These materials, and supporting discussions which were made available on sse.com I shortly after the event, demonstrated the value of each business's assets and the available investment opportunities.
+To provide additional context, site visits to Blackhillock HVDC converter station, Glendoe hydroelectric scheme and Stronelairg wind farm formed part of the agenda.